-EDUC 4043.
-The Teaching of Reading in General and Special Education
+EDUC 4043 The Teaching of Reading in General and Special Education

 Issues and problems in reading and writing instruction are introduced with an emphasis on current theory and methods that enhance the literacy program in the elementary school.
+Required of all early childhood, elementary education, and special education teacher candidates.
+(Spring)

-EDUC 4052.
-Assessing Reading and Guiding Instruction
+EDUC 4052 Assessing Reading and Guiding Instruction

 Introduction to reading diagnosis and diagnostic/prescriptive reading exercises.
+Required of all early childhood and elementary education teacher candidates.
 Prerequisite: EDUC 4043.
+(Spring)